opnfv/opnfvdocs/docs/userguide/opendaylight.rst

 Connecting to the OpenDaylight instance
 ---------------------------------------

-Once you are familiar with the OpenDaylight controller and it's configuration you will want to connect to the OpenDaylight instance from the Jumphost.
+Once you are familiar with the OpenDaylight controller and its configuration you will want to connect to the OpenDaylight instance from the Jumphost.
 To do this you should open a browser on the JumpHost to the following address and enter the username and password: